adityanarayan2021/VisionMark-AI-Assisted-Annotation-Suite/README.md

 ## Manual Installation

-If you would still prefer to do the installation manually, follow these steps:
+If you would like to do the installation manually, follow these steps:

 Clone the repo: